Child's Ercall

 Child's Ercall (/ɑːrkəl/ AR-kəl) is a village and civil parish in Shropshire, England.
-It is located in a rural area between the small towns of Market Drayton and Newport: the civil parish had a total population of 599 at the 2001 census, rising to 732 at the 2011 Census.
+It is located in a rural area between the towns of Market Drayton and Newport: the civil parish had a total population of 599 at the 2001 census, rising to 732 at the 2011 Census.
 The closest neighbouring village is Ollerton, around 1 mile to the west.

 Etymology

 The second part of its name, recorded in the forms "Archelou" and "Erkalwe" in the 13th century, has been suggested as derived from a Celtic word, perhaps an old Welsh name Ercal.
 An Old English root based on the name of a hill, ear "gravel" plus the adjective calu(w) "bare", has also been proposed.
 The affix "child" may come from its mediaeval sense, meaning "knight".
 A possible etymology suggested by the toponymist Margaret Gelling, is that Child's Ercall was named as it belonged to a younger member of the Strange family, who owned much of the area in the mediaeval period.